High risk medicines: clozapine

 When a person has been prescribed clozapine, they will be registered with the relevant clozapine patient monitoring service.
 They will receive a patient registration number and an information pack.
 The pack should be used to support discussions with the person about using clozapine safely.

-People should be maintained on one brand of clozapine.
-They will be registered with the monitoring service of that brand.
+People should remain on one brand of clozapine.
+The monitoring service of that brand will register them.

 Monitoring

-The blood test is used to check the person’s white blood cell count.
-The results are reported by the clozapine patient monitoring service in 3 categories:
+The blood test checks the person’s white blood cell count.
+The clozapine patient monitoring service reports the results in 3 categories:

 People will receive a supply of clozapine if the blood test shows that treatment can continue.
-Clozapine will be supplied from a clinic or pharmacy registered with the relevant clozapine patient monitoring service.
+A clinic or pharmacy registered with the relevant clozapine patient monitoring service will supply clozapine.
 This may not be their usual pharmacy.

 Staff must be aware of some serious side-effects.
 These include: